Pádhraic Ó Domhnalláin

 Pádhraic Ó Domhnalláin was an Irish duellist.

 Outline

-Ó Domhnalláin was the eponymous subject of a poem by Antoine Ó Raifteiri, concerning a duel he fought, which is believed to have been one of the last, if not the last, ever fought in County Galway, once notorious for such events.
+Ó Domhnalláin was the eponymous subject of a poem by Antoine Ó Raifteirí, concerning a duel he fought, which is believed to have been one of the last, if not the last, ever fought in County Galway, once notorious for such events.

 Circumstances

 Ó Domhnalláin was from Balleighter or Ballydonnellan.
 He was a good friend with Patrick Callanan of Skycur but a dispute arose one night during a party at Callanan's house. Ó Domhnalláin initially did not wish to attend as he did not have suitable clothes, but Callanan loaned him something suitable.

 Causes of the duel

 During the party, Ó Domhnalláin made advances towards a good-looking young blonde woman, who was Callanan's lover.
 Words were exchanged between the two men, and a challenge for a duel was issued.
 They agreed to meet in Madden's field at Belview.
 Both arrived at the appointed time with two large crowds of followers.
 Callanan was recorded as being in a good mood because he had a well-earned reputation as a marksman.